jmscslgroup/strym/README.md

 ## Usage for Real-Time Visualization of CAN messages using Strym

-Plug your Comma AI Panda device using Giraffee Connector to your CAR's OBD port for data logging and streaming.
-Insert one end of the USB to Panda Device and other end to your laptop.
+Plug your Comma AI Panda device using Giraffe Connector to your CAR's OBD port for data logging and streaming.
+Insert one end of the USB to Panda Device and another end to your laptop.

 In python, you will be required to create an object of type `Strym`: